 So I am up to my eyeballs in a dreadful, miserable, head-numbing cold that just refuses to go away.
 But it's exactly at times like these that I start dreaming of spicy, hot, steaming bowls of stew, like this Caribbean Black Eyed Peas Stew.

 I am a true fan of Caribbean cuisine.
-I could eat some roti and curry for my last meal, and just about every day before that.
+I could eat Trinidadian rotis stuffed with split peas and this Vegan Caribbean Bowl for my last meal, and just about every day before that.
 And black-eyed peas are one of my most favorite denizens of beanworld.
-Partly because they’re so delicious and creamy, but also because I love me a rebel that wants to be called a pea when it’s really a bean.
+Partly because they're so delicious and creamy, but also because I love me a rebel that wants to be called a pea when it's really a bean.

 This is a versatile recipe.
 You can chop up all sorts of veggies into it, especially root vegetables which go perfectly with the spicy kick and the tender peas.
 I used sweet potatoes and carrots and potatoes, but I also added in some red peppers.
 Yummy yum.